 - 3. What happens if I ignore the ticket?

-- 4. Is speeding probable cause of a DUI?
+- 4. Does speeding give police probable cause for a DUI stop?

 - 5. Can I sue if I was hit by a speeding driver?